Cement groups Lafarge, Holcim in $50 billion-plus merger talks

 Lafarge, whose debt pile has drawn "junk" ratings from credit rating agencies Standard & Poor's and Moody's, aims to regain an investment grade by year-end.

-Shares in Lafarge jumped 8.9 percent and were the top gainers on the French blue-chip CAC 40 index.
+Shares in Lafarge jumped 8.9 percent and were the top gainers on the French blue-chip CAC 40 index .FCHI.
 Holcim stock rose 6.9 percent.
 Holcim stock trades at 16.3 times forecast earnings, a discount to Lafarge's 18.0 times.

 Shares across the sector rose on news of the merger talks, on anticipation that the groups may have to divest assets that could boost smaller players.

-Germany's HeidelbergCement closed up 4.3 percent, the leading gainer on the DAX top-30 index.
-Shares in Ireland's CRH and Italy's Buzzi Unichem and Italcementi also rose.
-Shares in Cemex were 3.8 percent higher in Mexico City.
+Germany's HeidelbergCement (HEIG.DE) closed up 4.3 percent, the leading gainer on the DAX top-30 index .GDAXI.
+Shares in Ireland's CRH (CRH.I) and Italy's Buzzi Unichem (BZU.MI) and Italcementi ITAI.MI also rose.
+Shares in Cemex (CMXCPO.MX) were 3.8 percent higher in Mexico City.

 ($1 = 0.7303 Euros)